valiton/harbourmaster-commerce-drupal8-module/README.md

 Configuration
 -----------
-  * After installing the module, set the Bestseller API URL and entitlement group name on page admin/config/hmscommerce.
+After installing the module, got to admin/config/hmscommerce and provide
+  * the Bestseller API URL,
+  * the entitlement group name,
+  * the shared secret key used to encrypt the premium content pieces,
+  * the generic error message which will be shown to end users when something goes wrong,
-  * If not already set, also provide the usermanager API URL on page admin/people/hms.
+  * if not already set, also provide the usermanager API URL on the page admin/people/hms.

 Premium content
 -----------
 ### Configuration

   * To add premium functionality to an entity type, add the 'Premium content' field to it.
   * On the field settings page other fields added to that entity type can be marked as premium fields and will be encrypted on entity view pages.
   * The field settings page also allows to mark any field as teaser.
-This field will be shown on entity view pages instead of the content rendered by premium fields.
+This field will be shown on entity view pages instead of the content rendered by premium fields for users not entitled to view the premium content.

 ### Usage